Mining group Vedanta 'should be delisted'

 John McDonnell has called for mining firm Vedanta to be delisted from the London Stock Exchange after 13 people died in violent protests outside the firm's southern Indian copper smelter.

-John McDonnell said regulators must take action after the "massacre" of protesters this week.
+The shadow chancellor said regulators must take action after the "massacre" of protesters this week.

 The people were killed in clashes when police opened fire on protestors.